Watervliet, New York: Museum of the Big Guns (Closed)

 - Watervliet Arsenal Museum.
 I-787 north past Albany.
 Exit at 23rd St (Watervliet).
 Left at stop light, then left at next stop light (Broadway).
 South on Broadway, paralleling I-787.
 In about one mile you will pass the Main Gate for the arsenal, which is closed.
 Make the next right (3rd Ave.) and then right at the South Gate.
 Register with guards.

 Historic firepower on display, including the infamous atomic mortar and the Gulf War bunker buster, both made here.
-Note: Museum closed Oct.
-2013 by govt shutdown and did not reopen.
+Closed by govt budget-slashing terrorists in 2013.
+The museum hoped to reopen, but announced in August 2014 that it was closed for good.
 Roadsideamerica.com Report...
 [06/30/2013]

 Visitor Tips and News About Museum of the Big Guns (Closed)